List of M*A*S*H characters: Lt. Col. Donald Penobscott

 Lieutenant Colonel Donald Penobscott was played by two actors, Beeson Carroll and former football player and Tarzan actor Mike Henry.

 Donald is introduced in name only at the start of the fifth season.
 Tall, dark, handsome, and muscular, he is a graduate of West Point whom Major Margaret "Hot Lips" Houlihan (Loretta Swit) meets while she is on leave in Tokyo.
 She falls in love with him on the spot, and he quickly asks her to marry him.
 Margaret promptly accepts, leading to a falling out with her former flame Frank Burns.

 Penobscott is not seen until the season-ending episode "Margaret's Marriage", wherein Donald (played by Carroll) arrives to marry Margaret at the 4077th.
 Hawkeye and B. J. have a bachelor party for him, and after he passes out from drunkenness, the hosts, also inebriated, decide to play a joke on Penobscott by plastering him from his chest to his toes, intending to tell him that he had broken both his legs during the night.
 The cast is still on during the wedding ceremony, and he is unable to move without assistance.
 The wedding is cut short by incoming wounded, which leaves Donald in the mess hall, unable to move in his body cast.
-As Margaret leaves for her honeymoon, Hawkeye and B. J. make a halfhearted attempt to tell her that the cast could be removed, but she doesn't hear them over the sound of the helicopter they are departing in.
+As Margaret leaves for her honeymoon, Hawkeye and B. J. make a halfhearted attempt to tell her that the cast could be removed, but she doesn't hear them over the sound of the helicopter in which they are departing.

 He is not seen again until the sixth-season episode "The M*A*S*H Olympics", in which Donald (played this time by Henry) arrives to visit Margaret and ends up taking part in the 4077th's amateur Olympics competition; he almost wins a race against portly Sgt.
-First Class Ames, but Penobscott gets tangled into a camouflage net while showing off.
+First Class Ames, but Penobscott gets tangled in a camouflage net while showing off.